Addie McCain: Kansas City Current

-McCain was selected by NWSL club Kansas City Current as the 17th overall pick of the 2021 NWSL Draft.
-She signed a two year deal with the team in March 2021 and made her professional debut on April 26, 2021 against the Houston Dash.
-McCain scored her first goal for the Kansas City Current on March 18, 2022 in the 78th minute of the opening match of the 2022 NWSL Challenge Cup against Racing Louisville FC to bring the game to a 1–1 tie, which was the final score of the game.
+McCain was selected by NWSL club Kansas City as the 17th overall pick of the 2021 NWSL Draft.
+She signed a two-year deal with the team in March 2021 and made her professional debut on April 26, 2021, against the Houston Dash.
+McCain scored her first goal for the Kansas City Current on March 18, 2022, in the 78th minute of the opening match of the 2022 NWSL Challenge Cup against Racing Louisville FC to bring the game to a 1–1 tie, which was the final score of the game.
+She was waived by the Current in December 2022.